SOLD OUT – Allerton In-Residence: Poetry Reading with Aumaine Rose Smith and Isaac Willis

 Join us for a special evening as we welcome our Fall 2021 Artist In-Residence Aumaine Rose Smith to the Allerton community!
 Aumaine and local poet Isaac Willis will share their poetry during a public reading on Thursday, November 11.
 Grab a seat in the Mansion Library and enjoy a cash bar (7pm) before the reading begins at 7:30pm.
 Park in the Main Parking Lot.

 Registration is free, but limited.
 Scroll down to register.
 (The reading will be available livestream on Facebook.)

 This event will follow safety guidelines recommended by the Illinois Department of Public Health.

 If you need any event accommodations, please email Mindy at email@example.com.

-Made possible by Joan and Peter Hood, and Dana Brehm and Larry Baumann, Allerton’s In-Residence Program aims to support and highlight the meaningful work of creators and researchers, making their professions more accessible to the public, while bringing awareness to unique characteristics of Allerton.
+Made possible by Joan and Peter Hood, and Dana Brehm and Larry Baumann, Allerton’s In-Residence Program aims to support and highlight the meaningful work of creators, educators and researchers, making their professions more accessible to the public, while bringing awareness to unique characteristics of Allerton.
 Aumaine will live on-site for nearly two weeks, immersing herself in her work and seeking inspiration from the art, history, and nature of Allerton.